 - Mix in the potatoes, garlic, fresh herbs, tomato paste, and Worcestershire sauce.
 Cook over medium heat for a couple of minutes.

 - Once the beef is tender and the barley is cooked, season with additional salt and pepper to taste.
-Add additional fresh herbs, if desired, and serve with a big hunk of crusty bread to soak up all that delicious broth!
+Add additional fresh herbs like fresh parsley or fresh thyme, if desired, and serve with a big hunk of crusty bread to soak up all that delicious broth!

 - I made this beef barley soup recipe in my Lodge 7.5 quart Dutch oven (my favorite).
 You will need a pot or Dutch oven of at least the same size.

 - Pat the beef dry before seasoning with salt and pepper and browning.
 This helps guarantee a great sear.

 - Sear the beef in a hot pot.
 Set your pot over high heat – medium-high heat will not be hot enough.
 You want a deep brown sear on at least one side of your beef cubes.